Deckhandfirststar01/Skrivebord/doc/grip-bitbucket-osx.md

-How to setup grip and github on osx
+How to setup grip and bitbucket on osx
 ===================================

 Prequisite